brianglass/anastasis/files/tone8.md

 As bearing in yourself all fairest sounds.
 You broaden out the ranges of the songs,
 The final flourish of the Tones, and end.
-As limit in both notes and voicesÂ’ pitch,
+As limit in both notes and voices’ pitch,
 Limit of sound I call you twice, and end.</span>

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©